 FOAM APPLICATION DESCRIPTION XPS boardstock Boardstock, block, and billet that is used for insulation in the following applications: roofing, walls, flooring, and pipes.
-Doe not include XPS sheet foam applications.
+Does not include XPS sheet foam applications.
 Two-component rigid PU spray foam Spray foam is a two-part polyurethane application that when combined forms a solid foam insulation; involves a gun, nozzle or straw and forms foam as the ingredient chemicals are blended together.
 Rigid PU injected foam A manufacturing process for producing component parts by in- jecting two or more liquid streams into a mold or part.
 Materi- als for the component are fed into a mix-head, mixed, and forced into the mold cavity, where they react, foam, cool and harden to the configuration of the cavity.
-Only Rigid PU in- jected foam used in the following sub-applications are eligible: • Marine flotation or buoyancy Heating, Ventilation, Air Conditioning and Air Handling Systems Refrigerated Transport - Foam used in refrigerated logistics services such as refrigerated cargo boxes and coolers Industrial Refrigeration Systems - Large, "engineered" systems used in supermarkets, industrial process
+Only Rigid PU in- jected foam used in the following sub-applications are eligible: Marine flotation or buoyancy Heating, Ventilation, Air Conditioning and Air Handling Systems Refrigerated Transport - Foam used in refrigerated logistics services such as refrigerated cargo boxes and coolers

-Table 7: Eligible Foam Applications
+Table 6: Eligible Foam Applications